Option ROM

-An option ROM for the PC platform (i.e. the IBM PC and derived successor computer systems) is a piece of firmware that resides in ROM on an expansion card (or stored along with the main system BIOS), which gets executed to initialize the device and (optionally) add support for the device to the BIOS.
-In its usual use, it is essentially a driver that interfaces between the BIOS API and hardware.
+An option ROM for the PC platform (i.e. the IBM PC and derived successor computer systems) is a piece of firmware that resides in ROM on an expansion card (or sometimes stored along with the main system BIOS), which gets executed to initialize the expansion device and (optionally) add support for the expansion device to the BIOS.
+In its usual use, it is essentially a driver that interfaces between the BIOS API and expansion hardware.
 Technically, an option ROM is firmware that is executed by the BIOS after POST (the testing and initialization of basic system hardware) and before the BIOS boot process, gaining complete control of the system and being generally unrestricted in what it can do.
 The BIOS relies on each option ROM to return control to the BIOS so that it can either call the next option ROM or commence the boot process.
 For this reason, it is possible (but not usual) for an option ROM to keep control and preempt the BIOS boot process.
 The BIOS (at least as originally designed by IBM) generally scans for and initializes (by executing) option ROMs in ascending address order at 2 KB address intervals within two different address ranges above address C0000h in the conventional (20-bit) memory address space; later systems may also scan additional address ranges in the 24-bit or 32-bit extended address space.